jossives/dual_processing_GIREP/README.md

 1. __dual_processing_raw_data_prep.Rmd__: The raw data, stored on OwnCloud are combined and anonymized.
 1. __python/convert_to_logistic_regression_gradebook.py__: Pandas is used to create the logistic regression input data file.
 Because I can already do it quickly using Pandas, I used it to convert the anonymized gradebook to one that is appropriate for running logistic regressions and the like

+# Data Prep

+### P01

+Process each file to the point that it is ready to be converted to logistic regression format (in Python)

+### P02

+One (or more) file(s) to convert data to logistic regression format

+### P03

+Some final data prep, to calculate for example corrected exam averages, z scores, etc so that these do not have to be redone in every analysis file

 # Analyses

 ### Todo